isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-paints-for-stucco.markdown

 Additionally, the paint is also resistant when exposed to UV light and these among other features make it suitable for use on both interior and exterior surfaces.
 Application is simple and with just a roller, a brush, or a sprayer you can easily apply it.
 However, before application dampening of the surface is very critical in order to achieve better results.
 Additionally thinning of this paint with 20-30% water will help in achieving a good mix that can be easily applied.
-In most cases, you will need at least 2 coats of this paint to achieve a good surface.
-The paint comes with a 20 years manufacturers warranty.
+In most cases, you will need at least 2 coats of this paint to achieve a good surface.Â  The paint comes with a 20 years manufacturers warranty.
 Pros:
 - Resistant to UV light
 - 20 years warranty